aqara/home-assistant/README.md

 # Roadmap
-more devices will support, please leave messages to us if you need more devices support, or you can also Pull Request to us to support more aqara devices.
+more devices will support, please leave messages to us if you need more devices support, or you can also Pull Request to us to support more aqara devices .